 - Do really light coats of paint.
 Three light coats are better than one heavy coat!

-- Make sure your stencil is sealed around the edges.
-Take the time to burnish the edges down.
+- Ensure your stencil is sealed around its edges.
+Take the time to burnish the edges.
 If there is a gap, the paint will seep through.

 - Paint your first coat in the same color as your board (or decoupage if your board is raw or stained) and allow it to dry.
 Then you can continue with the color you want for your design.
 Anything that bled would be the color of your board, and that would block any bleeding that's your design color.